Helping millions of people navigate the world of technology.

 Step 1: Click the Windows icon on the taskbar.

-Note: You will notice a More button in the top right corner if you have many items.
+Note: If you have many items, you will notice a More button at the top right corner.
 You can also right-click items to remove them individually.

 right-click on the item